distrochooser/distrochooser/CONCEPTS.md

     "BTN_MARK": "Mark this question",
 ```

-To use this translation value, you can use the `_i18n_` helper, e. g in a HTML template:
+To use this translation value, you can use the `/code/kuusi/web/templates/tags/_i18n_` helper, e. g in a HTML template:

 ```
 {% _i18n_ language_code "BTN_MARK" %}
 ```

-> Additional localization helpers are defined in the `web_extras.py` file.
+> Additional localization helpers are defined in the `/code/kuusi/web/templatetags/web_extras.py` file.

 ## Concepts: Design

 The frontend uses Bootstrap 5.

-The templates are located in the `templates` folder.
+The templates are located in the `/code/kuusi/web/templates` folder.
 There is the base layout file `_layout.html`, which defines the base page structure.

-Templates related to `Widget` classes are located in the folder `templates/widgets`, while templates used in template tags from `web_extras.py` are located in `template/tags`.
+Templates related to `Widget` classes are located in the folder `/code/kuusi/web/templates/widgets`, while templates used in template tags from `web_extras.py` are located in `/code/kuusi/web/template/tags`.

 SCSS components are located in the folder `/design`.
 The files are split based on a purpose.

-If additional class names are being introduced, the class prefix `ku-` should be used, e. g. in file `logo.scss`:
+If additional class names are being introduced, the class prefix `ku-` should be used, e. g. in file `/design/scss/logo.scss`:

 ```
 .ku-logo {